 - Patients being admitted to hospital when they could be cared for in alternative, more appropriate ways if the necessary services were available.
-This includes care for our frail elderly patients but also ambulatory care for acute conditions (in particular UTIs and pneumonia) and chronic conditions (in particular CVD and Respiratory). - Poor access to services which would prevent crisis and exacerbation - Within Derbyshire, 45% of all deaths occurred in hospital (PHE, Fingertips 2017 data) a significant proportion of these will be individuals on our palliative/supportive care registers - There is no single record of an individual's health and care that is accessible to the person and care professionals in the system. - Use of telehealth and telecare to support people, particularly those with long-term conditions, is still embryonic. - Individuals are often provided prescriptions and interventions with limited health education - 3.2 and implementation support Lack of follow-through on provider recommendations is a key.
-3.2 au 1616 De Reyssou're and Burgeries in 2019 to 2024 DRAFT V2 CURRENT off
+This includes care for our frail elderly patients but also ambulatory care for acute conditions (in particular UTIs and pneumonia) and chronic conditions (in particular CVD and Respiratory). - Poor access to services which would prevent crisis and exacerbation - Within Derbyshire, 45% of all deaths occurred in hospital (PHE, Fingertips 2017 data) a significant proportion of these will be individuals on our palliative/supportive care registers - There is no single record of an individual's health and care that is accessible to the person and care professionals in the system. - Use of telehealth and telecare to support people, particularly those with long- term conditions, is still embryonic. - Individuals are often provided prescriptions and interventions with limited health education - 2 and implementation support Lack of follow-through on provider recommendations is a key 2 30 the total of the second sec